Tracking coral reef degradation and recovery using soundscapes

 Project description

 On thriving coral reefs fish, snapping shrimp and other organisms come together to produce a rich and diverse soundscape.
 However, on degraded reefs much of this acoustic complexity is lost.
-Recent advancements in technology have made passive acoustic monitoring (PAM) a cost-effective and low-effort means to study coral reefs, allowing the field of soundscape ecology on these habitats to begin establishing itself.
-However, due to its very recent emergence, many important questions remain unanswered and the full extent of its potential is still unknown.
+Recent advancements in technology have made passive acoustic monitoring (PAM) a cost-effective and low-effort means to gather data from coral reefs, allowing the field of soundscape ecology on these habitats to begin establishing itself.
+However, due to its very recent emergence we lack the automated tooling needed to analyse the vast datasets we can now gather, meaning many important questions in this space remain unanswered.

 Ben deploys a hydrophone on a tropical reef where restoration began three years previously in South Sulawesi, Indonesia (Image courtesy of Tim Lamont).